zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/using-px-central.md

 Medium (upto 250 nodes cluster) | Serves fewer than 500 clients, fewer than 1,000 of requests per second, and stores no more than 500MB of data | 4 | 16 | 6000 | 93.75 |
 Large (upto 1000 nodes cluster) | Serves fewer than 1,500 clients, fewer than 10,000 of requests per second, and stores no more than 1GB of data | 8 | 32 | 8000 | 125 |
 X-Large (upto 3000 nodes cluster) | Serves fewer than 1,500 clients, fewer than 10,000 of requests per second, and stores more than 1GB of data |  16 | 64 | 16000 | 250 |

-## Adding PX-Central to existing PX installations

-For customers with existing Portworx deployment, it will require the following steps to add PX-Central:

-- Identify set of nodes (minimum 3) with the required specifications to deploy PX-Central components.

-- First, install the monitoring components (Prometheus, Alertmanager and Grafana) on these nodes to validate you can connect to existing PX clusters.

-- Install Lighthouse.
-Add all the clusters to Lighthouse.

-- Follow the process to migrate etcd from the existing to the new one installed as part of PX-Central.
-PX-kvdb needs underlying PX installation to complete before migration starts.

 ## Troubleshooting